stvmlbrn/stvmlbrn.github.io/_posts/2018-1-13-maintain-multiple-configurations-and-secrets-in-node-apps.md

   </code>
 </pre>

-Then, as early as possible in our project code, we need load these environment variables:
+Then, as early as possible in our project code we need load these environment variables:

 <pre class="prettyprint">
   <code class="language-javascript">